 Therefore, on the right house at the right neighborhood, an 80% to 86% ROI is perhaps the lowest cost-to-value return you can plan on given the length of time a copper roof will last.

 At RoofingCalc.com, they estimate an average copper roof at $38,000 on the low end to $55,000 on the high end. plus.
 That’s about average for a typical single-family house with a roof measuring about 1,600 to 2,000 sq. ft. — This price also includes all the necessary permitting, tear off and disposal of the old roof, clean-up, etc.

 via Levine & Company

-So Copper starts off gold.
-Beautiful and grand.
-Yet, like all things, the beauty is in the eye of the beholder.
-For the patina process, not only provides a ongoing layer of protection, but turns the metal into a green, natural covering.
-This can have the material last up to a thousand years.
+Patination can help copper last up to a thousand years.
 Well, in theory.
 It may need some repair during that time span, but the good thing is copper is easy to repair.
 An expert installer will solder copper to cover small patches or replace larger pieces, via soldering, as needed.

-Also Copper, like other metals is recyclable.
+Also, Copper, like other metals is recyclable.
 So much so, that it is quite likely several existing copper roofs are made of up to 75% recycled Copper.
-For additional benefits, see the Advantages below.
+For additional benefits, see the advantages section below.

 - Durability – lasts a very long time